aloha-fim/speculator/README.md

 ![alt text][logo]
 We are avoiding the path to least resistance:
 ```
-The easy way - "You do your thing.
+Less of this - "You do your thing.
 I will do my own thing.
-Let's meet up later"  "Okay"
+Let's meet up later."
+"Okay."

 We are not risking the project through undefined requirements and minimal
 investment (i.e. having no API backend to interact and integrate the app).